bakkenbaeck/iOS-handbook/HIRING.md

 ## Assignment
 The candidate will be asked to make an assigment with a 24 hour deadline.
 He'll get to pick the best day to receive the details of the assignment then the clock will start ticking.
 The assignment will consist in making a simple app to display a list of items that comes from an API.
 The list should be able to be accessed offline.

+# Job description for an iOS position

+### A bit about you
+- 01 Experience with building top level applications for Apple iOS/OS X, and started peeping into Watch OS and tvOS.
+- 02 Extensive experience with team and client work.
+- 03 A broad understanding of Swift, Core Data and Web-services.
+- 04 Self-sustaining and forever curious about how to improve your workflow.
+- 05 Experience with unit testing.
+- 06 Further user experience knowledge is a bonus.
+- 07 or collaborating on open source projects is a big plus.

+### What you'll be doing
+#### After one week
+You've gotten your new computer set up, and you've taken part in your first Monday morning stretch.
+If you're lucky you've visited our rooftop bees and joined our Friday-bingo.

+#### After one month
+You've gotten your first client and are already building alpha apps for them.
+You are taking part in regular client meetings where you are able to show your progress and get feedback on the next development iteration.
+You are working closely with one of the designers to develop the look and feel of the app.

+#### After six months
+You've worked with a few clients and even started working on a few ideas of your own.
+You've spent some time in the lab playing with the 3D printer, raspberry pis, and range of drones.
+You've gotten familiar with all the internal memes on Slack; and you've even started some of your own.